Help for Addiction

-Neurofeedback training helps teach you how to calm down.
-It helps you connect to the reasonable, rational regions of the brain during stressful times.
-When people gain control of their emotions, they can start choosing the option to remain clean and sober.
+Neurofeedback training helps teach you how to calm down and connect to the reasonable, rational regions of the brain during stressful times.
+It also helps improve sleep.
+When people gain control of their emotions and are more rested, they can more easily choose the option to remain clean and sober.

 Treatment with respect